metacpan/metacpan-cpan-extracted/distros/I/Image-DecodeQR-WeChat/README.md

 # INSTALLING THIS MODULE

-This module depends on the existence of the OpenCV library with all the extensions and contributed modules mentioned in section `PREREQUISITES`.
+This module depends on the existence of the OpenCV library with all the extensions and contributed modules mentioned in section ["PREREQUISITES"](#prerequisites).

 Detecting where this library is located in your system is the weakest link in the installation process of this module. `Makefile.PL` contains